 Before reporting back the above value as a potential change, the algorithm performs several checks.

 One of these checks is designed to determine if the regression model is a good enough fit for us to have any confidence in it’s projected value.
 Another check is used to add confidence that the observed value is sufficiently different from the projected value to be truly “anomalous”.
 Additional checks deal with detecting the trend in values leading up to the observed value.
 For example, if the trend was already negative and the actual observed value is just continuation of that trend, then no drop will be reported.
 The algorithm also requires data points to be consistently available and not be sparse.

 In the above example, it is possible that some of these checks may have failed.
 In that case, the algorithm reports back that there was no drop.

 When configuring a condition for sudden change deviation, we recommend setting a duration of no longer than 5 minutes.
-This is due to the nature of the event you are trying to capture: a single, sudden change in activity.
+This is due to the nature of the alert you are trying to capture: a single, sudden change in activity.
 Expecting a secondary sudden change in a longer duration of time may cause your policy to never activate, meaning you could miss otherwise genuine alerts.